-Applied behavior analysis is a derivative of behaviorism.
+It is a derivative of behaviorism.
 Behaviorism was an old approach that was created in the 1920s by the behaviorist, B.F.
-Skinner, who was contemplated to be the most significant American psychologist during that time.
-Due to the outgrowth, ABA became the most well-understood and well-established strategies among others, though it is a gentler, more broad-ranging than behaviorism.
+Skinner, was contemplated to be the most significant American psychologist during that time.
+Due to the outgrowth, applied behavior analysis became the most well-understood and well-established strategy among others, though it is gentler, and more broad-ranging than behaviorism.

 - ABA Was Given Sufficient Focus